local-resilience-tech/local-resilience-tech/content/docs/creating_a_lores_app/what_makes_up_a_lores_app.md

 For example, an app may want to allow the node to specify some configuration options.
 Perhaps we want a config file format for that, or perhaps we want to allow the app to specify it's config needs in a way that lets us generate an admin user interface in the Lores Node web interface.

 As you're working through building your first app, have a think about what features you need to make it easy for **Node Stewards** to install, administer, maintain and monitor.
 We'd love to hear what ideas you come up with.

+{{< aside >}}

+### Other projects of note

+- [Helm](https://helm.sh/) - Packages up kubernetes applications and provides template variables.
+Could have been used here except that we think it's too complex.
+- [Sandstorm](https://sandstorm.org/) - A wonderful project to manage a bunch of self-hosted web applications with shared user integration and permission.
+In many ways similar to LoRes, but without the P2P mesh aspect.

+{{< /aside >}}